What is a Business? An In-Depth Exploration

 For-Profit vs. Non-Profit

-- For-Profit Business: Operates with the primary objective of earning profit for its owners or shareholders.
+• For-Profit Business: Operates with the primary objective of earning profit for its owners or shareholders.
+Profits are distributed as dividends or reinvested for expansion.

-- Non-Profit Business: Focuses on serving a social or community purpose, where profits are reinvested to achieve its mission rather than distributed to owners.
+• Non-Profit Business: Focuses on serving a social or community purpose, where surpluses are reinvested to achieve its mission rather than distributed to owners.
+Global non-profit activity exceeds $2.2 trillion annually, according to the Johns Hopkins Center for Civil Society Studies.

 2. Key Components of a Business